Prepare Server

 For full-stack JavaScript frameworks (Next.js, Nuxt, Solid Start, etc.), usually there are two ways to include a binary file:

-1. Put it in public folder, and reference it using a fixed URL (e.g. https://your-domain.com/server.bin)
+folder, and reference it using a fixed URL (e.g.https://your-domain.com/server.bin

 We recommend the second approach, because it's more flexible, less error-prone, and has better cache control.

-Assume you have downloaded the server binary to src/server.bin, and you want to embed it into your app:
+Assume you have saved the server binary to src/server.bin

 const url = new URL("./server.bin", import.meta.url);